bpkroth/bpkroth.github.io/_posts/2024-10-28-address-tagging.md

 The remaining bits are still used by the OS to determine whether the address is a kernel or userspace address.

+## Why?

+The main reason for this is to provide a way to add metadata to the address.

+Why would we want to do that?
+Well, it can be used for implementing reference counting, bounds checking, or other security features without having to modify the application to add extra mask/unmask operations everytime we need to derefence the pointer.

+Anyways, not really realted to anything I'm working on currently, but kinda interesting.

 ## See Also

 - [Linux 6.12-rc5 Disabling Intel's Linear Address Masking "LAM" Due To Security Concerns](https://www.phoronix.com/news/Linux-Disabling-Intel-LAM)